AppWerft/Ti.Firestore/README.md

 ```
 With `add data` a new document will created, With `set data` youcan update an existing document or you can add and you can choose an own ID.

+### Update data

+To update some fields of a document without overwriting the entire document, use the update() method:

 ### Read data